 |---|---|

-glove_episodic_search | Semantic search over episode content (only registered when adapter advertises supportsSemanticSearch) |
+glove_episodic_search | Content search over episodes — embedding-based semantic or in-process fuzzy/lexical, depending on the adapter (only registered when adapter advertises supportsSemanticSearch) |

 glove_episodic_find | Structured filter — by kind, participant, time range, properties |